 A healthy pair of eyes, especially at an older age is no less than a blessing, as can be vouched by those who are suffering from some kind of vision loss issues.

 That’s why it’s so imperative to take care of your eyes and vision in every possible manner, including what you consume as food.

-We have segregated 15 best foods for healthy eyes in 5 different categories.
+We have segregated the 15 best foods for healthy eyes into 5 different categories.

 1: Sea Food